Send Money at Casa Grande Transitional Housing

 Quick Facts

-• Casa Grande accepts Lockbox deposit coupons with cashier's checks or money orders and Access Corrections card deposits.
+• Casa Grande accepts Lockbox Deposit Coupons (cashier's check or money order) and Access Corrections card deposits.

-• Deposit coupons must be printed or obtained from the offender before mailing.
+• Deposit coupons must be printed or obtained from the offender before mailing or using them.

-• Money orders and cashier's checks received directly by NDOC are available to the offender 14 calendar days after receipt.
+• Money orders and cashier's checks sent directly to NDOC are held for 14 calendar days before the funds are available to the offender.

-• NDOC warns people not previously acquainted with an offender to be wary of money requests and does not require payment of fees for release.
+• NDOC warns people not previously acquainted with an offender to be cautious about requests for money and states it does not require payment of fees for release.

 Send Money Guides